Journey to the Start

 It is within these physical transmissions that a beautiful and complex mix of communication is taking place.
 Interpretations, reasoning, and learning are happening here, all at once.
 And somehow, this cacophony of lightspeed movement harmonizes together to form the endpoint that drives actions and behaviors themselves.

-The College of Behavioral Neuroscience program, one of the most established programs in the United States, seeks to trace the connections and uncover the nature of how these mysterious transmissions transform from thoughts into actions.
+The Behavioral Neuroscience program, one of the most established programs in the United States, seeks to trace the connections and uncover the nature of how these mysterious transmissions transform from thoughts into actions.

 Reviews major experimental approaches and key concepts used in behavioral neurobiology.
 Topics covered include spatial orientation and sensory guidance, neuronal control of motor output, neuronal processing of sensory information, sensorimotor integration, neuromodulation, circadian rhythms and biological clocks, behavioral physiology of large-scale navigation, neurobiology of communication, and cellular mechanisms of learning and memory.

 Explores our understanding of the physiological and cognitive aspects of fear, from early theories of emotion to current research in both humans and animal models.
 Emphasizes linking brain structure to function—how do different brain regions contribute to fear processing and expression?
 Also focuses on psychiatric illnesses whose symptoms suggest a maladaptive fear response, such as post-traumatic stress disorder and phobias.

 Discusses how our five senses work to aid us in perceiving states of the body and of the world, how our perceptions are modified by what we know and expect, and how sensation and perception develop (especially in infancy).
 Includes discussion of neural and anatomical bases of sensation and perception.

 PreMed & PreHealth